 Queen Mary has an active and long-standing commitment to equality and diversity principles in all aspects of its work.
 For detailed information, please see our Equality and Diversity website

-Queen Mary holds a Bronze Athena SWAN Award for excellence in recruiting and advancing the careers of women in science, engineering and technology (SET) and each School and Institute is committed to obtaining individual awards.
+Queen Mary holds a Silver Athena SWAN Award for excellence in our commitment to gender equality and each School and Institute is committed to obtaining individual awards.
 See our Athena Swan pages for details of Athena Swan champions in our Schools and Faculties, and for updates on progress.
 We are a partner in the B-MEntor scheme for black and ethnic minority academics and researchers, are a member of the Stonewall Diversity Champion programme and hold an annual Diversity Fortnight to highlight issues.